CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/database/database-configuration.md

 Most database management systems provide four different isolation levels to be set.
 For instance the levels defined by ANSI/USO SQL are (from low to high isolation):

 * READ UNCOMMITTED
 * READ COMMITTED
 * REPEATABLE READS
 * SERIALIZABLE

-The required isolation level to run Camunda with is **READ COMMITTED**, which may have a different name according to your database system.
+The required isolation level to run Operaton with is **READ COMMITTED**, which may have a different name according to your database system.
 Setting the level to REPEATABLE READS is known to cause deadlocks, so one needs to be careful, when changing the isolation level.

 When initializing the engine, a check is performed in order to determine if the transaction isolation level set for the database is different from the recommended one.
 If it is, an exception will be thrown.